zx80/flask-tester/README.md

   - `FLASK_TESTER_LOG_LEVEL` log level for module,
     default is `NOTSET`.

+  The fixture has 3 main methods:
+  - `setPass` to associate a password to a user, set to _None_ to remove credential.
+  - `setToken` to associate a token to a user, set to _None_ to remove credential.
+  - `setAuth` to add authentication data to a request `kwargs`.

 - `ft_client` for app testing, which depends on the previous fixture, plus environment variables which allow to find the application, at least one must be defined:

   - `FLASK_TESTER_URL` URL of the running application for external tests.
     The application is expected to be already running when the test is started.

   - `FLASK_TESTER_APP` package (filename with `.py`) to be imported for the application.